 This will require both immediate action and a long-term commitment by the Town.
 The Woods Committee has developed an integrated multi-pronged strategic framework based on the Bond Report to achieve the goal of forest ecosystem protection and restoration.
 This framework includes deer population control, non-native invasive plant control, and replanting native trees and vegetation to support reforestation.
-The Woods Committee will specify how success will be measured.
+Consultation with the Montgomery County Parks